Ardit-Koti/checkers-app.iml/docs/DesignDoc.md

 ### Model Tier
-The Model Tier encompasses all of the logic within the game based off the <a href="http://www.se.rit.edu/~swen-261/projects/WebCheckers/American%20Rules.html">American Checker Rules.</a>
+The Model Tier encompasses all the logic within the game based off the <a href="http://www.se.rit.edu/~swen-261/projects/WebCheckers/American%20Rules.html">American Checker Rules.</a>
 Within the actual tier, you have the Board and Player classes.
 The board class creates the actual board using the Row class to make it 2D.
 The player class is used for setting their name for the game.
 The Game class creates two Players, red and white.
 The PlayerLobby class handles the name and password of the Player.
 Within that class, usernames and passwords are checked to see if they are valid.
 The Piece class has multiple states, including Color (Red or White), Variety (Regular or King), or State (Alive or Dead ).
 The Space class goes through each spot on the checkerboard and whether the spot is vacant, invalid, or not, will add a piece based on the American Rules.

+The Move class within the Model tier takes a starting position and an ending position and makes sure to check conditions on whether there are jumps.
+The actual Position class takes in a row and a cell and that is how the actual position of the piece is determined.

+ViewMode is an enum which has two entities, Spectator and Play.
+Essentially determines whether the current user is a player or is just someone who is watching the game.

 ![Model class diagram](ModelTierClassDiagram.PNG)